LispCookbook/cl-cookbook/clos.md

      :initform nil)))
 ~~~

-It does much more and is very flexible.
+It does much more and it is very flexible, however it is seldom used

-However: this library is seldom used by the Common Lisp community.
-Use at your own risks.
+by the Common Lisp community: use at your own risks©.

 # Methods

 ## Diving in
 Recalling our `person` and `child` classes from the beginning:

 ~~~lisp